Ensembles of random quantum states tunable from volume law to area law: Warmup and sweeping procedure

 Here, we solve for the right\hyp canonical, vertically fused site matrices $M^{[l+1]}$ under the constraint that these matrices are drawn from the Haar\hyp random ensemble.
 The problem is non\hyp linear in general, but this can be mitigated by choosing a certain gauge for the, at this point unknown, $U^{[l+1]}$ matrices.
 However, in fixing this gauge, we choose a basis for the left bond basis in the current bipartition.
-However, fixing this gauge involves choosing a basis for the left bond basis in the current bipartition.
 This is the crucial step, which may violate the representability condition, as we do not know, at this stage, whether the chosen basis is compatible with the set of Schmidt values for the bipartitions to the left of bond $l+1$.
 We nevertheless found this procedure to provide suitable initial guess states for a subsequent algorithmic state and, in some cases, it even provided sufficiently precise representations of the $\sigma$\hyp ensemble.
 However, in order to reliably obtain~\gls{MPS} representations we performed a subsequent iterative optimization detailed in the following.
 The iterative optimization scheme is based on a simple~\gls{MPS} sweeping procedure.
-We begin with a certain initial guess state represented by left\hyp canonical site matrices $\{A^{\sigma_l}\}_l$, which are obtained from the warmup procedure outlined above and in the main text.
+We begin with a certain initial guess state represented by left\hyp canonical site matrices $\{A^{\sigma_l}\}_{sigma_l}$, which are obtained from the warmup procedure outlined above and in the main text.
 The set of target Schmidt values for each bipartition between sites ${l,l+1}$ is denoted by $\{S^{[l]}\}$.
-In a right\hyp to\hyp left sweep, the update procedure per site is then as follows: \begin{enumerate} \item Stack the site matrices $M^{\sigma_l}$ row wise to obtain where $d$ again denotes the local Hilbert space dimension. \item Perform a~\gls{SVD} $M^{[l]} = U \tilde S^{[l]} V^{[l]}$ \item Compute the distance $\epsilon_l = \Vert S^{[l]} - \tilde S^{[l]}\Vert$ measuring the deviation between the actual Schmidt values of the~\gls{MPS} and the targeted Schmidt values \item Vertically split
+In a right\hyp to\hyp left sweep, the update procedure per site is then as follows: \begin{enumerate} \item Stack the site matrices $M^{\sigma_l}$ row-wise to obtain where $d$ again denotes the local Hilbert space dimension. \item Perform a~\gls{SVD} $M^{[l]} = U \tilde S^{[l]} V^{[l]}$ \item Compute the distance $\epsilon_l = \Vert S^{[l]} - \tilde S^{[l]}\Vert$ measuring the deviation between the actual Schmidt values of the~\gls{MPS} and the targeted Schmidt values \item Vertically split

 and replace the current site tensors $V^{\sigma_l}\mapsfrom M^{\sigma_l}$. \item Contract $U S^{[l]}$ into the next site tensors $A^{\sigma_{l-1}}U S^{[l]} \mapsfrom A^{\sigma_{l-1}}$. \end{enumerate} Once the site tensors $A^{\sigma_1}$ have been updated, the total distance to the target Schmidt value distributions $\epsilon = \sum_{l=1}^{L-1} \epsilon_l$ is evaluated.
 If the convergence threshold is reached, i.e., $\epsilon < \delta$, the procedure can be terminated.
 Otherwise, continue by sweeping reverting the sweep direction and repeat the above steps, now working on the left\hyp canonical $A^{\sigma_l}$ tensors.